Bloom-host/BloomDocs/README.md

 You should start your guides with the base [Documentation Template](https://docs.bloom.host/extras/documentation-template/).

-You can reference our [Markdown Syntax Guide](https://docs.bloom.host/extras/markdown-syntax-reference/) for further references regarding the use of markdown.
+You can reference our [Markdown Syntax Guide](https://docs.bloom.host/extras/markdown-syntax-reference/) for more information about using Markdown.

 ---